Gelero91/RC_Engine/README.md

 RayCast Engine,
 By Gwendal LR

-Original concept by Lode Vandevenne,
-Code by *** (sorry, I'm still looking for you).
+Original concept and tutorial by Lode Vandevenne, code by *** (sorry, I'm still looking for you).

 This engine is not originaly mine.
 It's clean and easy to understand, which makes it the perfect wireframe for study.